mphammer/Heart-Disease-Predictor/README.md

 # Exploratory Data Analysis

-A basic Exploratory Data Alaysis (EDA) can be seen in this file: [EDA.pynb](./EDA/EDA.ipynb).
+A basic Exploratory Data Alaysis (EDA) can be seen in this file: [Heart Disease EDA Notebook](./EDA/EDA.ipynb). <-- Check it out!

 # Machine Learning: Preprocessing, Training, and Evaluating

-A simple round of training a Logistic Regression model can be seen in this file: [training.ipynb](./training/training.ipynb).
+A simple round of training a Logistic Regression model can be seen in this file: [Training and Evaluation Notebook](./training/training.ipynb). <-- Check it out!